Broncolor Siros 800 S v Profoto D1 500 AIR Review

 Real World Technical Testing

 I measured the color balance by taking a multiple photos of a gray card, then I ingested them into Lightroom, clicked a white balance on the same point of the card and then I recorded the results in degrees Kelvin.
 The Profoto D1’s color temperature stayed between 5850k and 5700k from 500ws to 65ws respectively (power 10-7), then it decreases 100k as you decrease power a full stop until it bottoms out at 5400k (power 6-4).
 The Broncolor Siros 800 S tested at 5700K at 800ws-400ws (power 9-10), 5500-5600k from 200ws to 6.25ws (power 3-8) and the jumped to 5900k at 3.125ws (power 2).
 However this low power setting is so low I am not exactly sure when I would use it.
 I tested the power output of the D1 with the 7″ reflector against the Siros with the built in reflector and the D1 at 400ws was as bright as the Siros at 800ws.
 However the Profoto reflector is 2″ larger so maybe that’s the issue.

 When using my Elinchrom 74-Inches Octa about 3′ from the model, as seen below, I used the D1 500 at 330ws (power 9.3) on the left, to shoot at f9 and the Broncolor at 560ws (power 9.4), on the right, to achieve the same exposure.
 I need to apologize to our model James for not taking a better photo with the Siros during his impromptu jump on set.
-As you can see from the detail shots, given the specs you would expect the Profoto at this power to blow the Bron out of the water which it come to freezing action, it didn’t.
+As you can see from the detail shots, given the specs you would expect the Profoto at this power to blow the Broncolor out of the water when it comes to freezing action, it didn’t.

 In addition, when looking at the face of the modifier you can see that its very even regardless of the monolight.